Reviewing Uses of Regulatory Compliance Monitoring: Results

-\emph{Compliance} checking techniques, on the other hand, appear more multifaceted: almost always all process perspectives considered: all studies assess control flow aspects, while 7 of nine times temporal, and eight of nine times data aspects are assessed; the resource perspective is used six of nine times.
-Notably, one of the two compliance checking studies where the temporal process perspective is not considered is also the only imperative compliance checking study we found in our search~\cite{weidlichEventBasedMonitoring2011}.
-This appears to be related to the imperative nature of the approach, where temporal aspects were not formalized, and thus, as in the case of conformance checking, the process perspectives seem related to the choice of technique.
+\emph{Compliance} checking techniques, on the other hand, appear more multifaceted --- almost always more than two process perspectives considered: all 17 studies assess control flow aspects, while twelve of 17 times temporal, and 15 of 17 times data aspects are assessed; the resource perspective is used eight of 17 times.
+Notably, two of the five compliance checking studies where the temporal process perspective is not considered are also the two imperative compliance checking studies we found in our search~\cite{weidlichEventBasedMonitoring2011,hoangChallengesDiscoveringPatient2022}.
+This appears to be related to the imperative nature of the approach's technique, where temporal aspects were not formalized, and thus, as in the case of conformance checking, the process perspectives seem related to the choice of technique.